 2. HOW TO SIGN UP TO VOLUNTEER

 Once you are logged in to the VMS, click on Sign-Up, then click on an Activity to view & select available shifts.
 Save your selections.
 You can view your schedule on the Assignments page.
-If everything looks correct, please Confirm your shifts to ensure that we have our signals straight.
+If everything looks correct, please Confirm your shifts to ensure we have our signals straight.

 3. HOURS LOGGING